WrestleWar '91

 WrestleWar '91 was a professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-It took place on February 24, 1991 from the Arizona Veterans Memorial Coliseum in Phoenix, Arizona in the United States.
+It took place on February 24, 1991, from the Arizona Veterans Memorial Coliseum in Phoenix, Arizona, in the United States.
+This was the first PPV not produced under the National Wrestling Alliance banner.
 In 2014, WrestleWar '91 was made available for streaming on the WWE Network.

+Eleven matches were contested at the event, including one dark match.
+In the main event, The Four Horsemen (Ric Flair, Barry Windham and Sid Vicious) and Larry Zbyszko defeated Sting, Brian Pillman and The Steiner Brothers (Rick Steiner and Scott Steiner) in a WarGames match.
+In other prominent matches, The Fabulous Freebirds (Michael Hayes and Jimmy Garvin) defeated Doom (Ron Simmons and Butch Reed) to win the WCW World Tag Team Championship, and Lex Luger successfully retained his WCW United States Heavyweight Championship against Dan Spivey.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Event

-The opening bout was a tag team match putting Eddy Guerrero and Ultraman against Huichol and Rudy Boy, with Guerrero and Ultraman winning.
-This was a dark match which did not air on the pay-per-view broadcast.
+In a dark match, that did not air on pay-per-view, Eddy Guerrero and Ultraman defeated Huichol and Rudy Boy.